Mazi-John/Medicare-Part-D-Prescriber-2023-Cost-Per-Claim-Analysis-/data_processing_walkthrough.md

 •	File Format: CSV, Size:631MB

-Database Setup: Using SQL Shell (psql) and Beekeeper (GUI) graphical user interface
+DATABASE SET-UP:- Using SQL Shell (psql) and Beekeeper (GUI) graphical user interface

 •	Copied column names (84 columns) and their data type to a notepad